-The Dead Sea is shrinking at an alarming rate, the surface level is dropping more than a metre (3ft) a year.
-The main reason for this is the decline of the River Jordan, which the Dead Sea connects to.
-One result of this is the emergence of over 5,500 sinkholes around the shoreline.
+The Dead Sea is shrinking at an alarming rate, with the surface level dropping more than a metre a year.
+The main reason for this is the decline of the River Jordan, with which the Dead Sea connects.
 So, pack your things and visit the Dead Sea before it changes irrevocably.

-The Dead Sea Scrolls refer to ancient Hebrew scrolls discovered in 1947 by a Bedouin boy in Israel’s Judean Desert.
-Found in the Qumran Caves and, later, in numerous other locations in the Judean Desert near the Dead Sea, these ancient manuscripts have been called the great archaeological find of the 20th-century.
-These scrolls hold huge religious significance, containing fragments from almost every book of the Old Testament.
+The Dead Sea Scrolls are ancient Hebrew scrolls discovered in 1947 by a Bedouin boy in the Judean Desert.
+Found in the Qumran Caves and, later, in numerous other locations in the Judean Desert near the Dead Sea, these ancient manuscripts have been called the great archaeological find of the 20th century.
+They hold huge religious significance, containing fragments from almost every book of the Old Testament.
 Recently, they were digitally uploaded for everyone to see.

-If your relaxation and revitalization needs are not satisfied by the Dead Sea itself, then worry not, as there are several spas in the area where you can pamper yourself.
-The Le Meridien Hotel Spa, for example, is one of the most popular due to its amazing facilities, which include a seawater pool, heated mineral pools and full spa facilities with sauna, massage and jacuzzi.
+If your R&R needs aren’t satisfied by the Dead Sea itself, then worry not; there are several spas in the area where you can pamper yourself.
+The Le Meridien Hotel Spa, for example, is among the most popular due to some amazing amenities, which include a sea-water pool, heated mineral pools and full spa facilities with a sauna, massage and jacuzzi.

-It’s a short distance from some of Israel’s most amazing sites
+It’s a short distance from other gorgeous Israeli sights

-In one day, you can float in the Dead Sea, climb the Masada – arguably the most beautiful ruins in Israel – and hike the Ein Gedi, a stunning nature reserve full of natural springs and botanical gardens.
-All of this is approximately an hour away by car from Jerusalem, making Israel’s capital the perfect base for your trip to the Dead Sea.
+In one day, you can float in the Dead Sea, climb the Masada and hike the Ein Gedi, a stunning nature reserve full of natural springs and botanical gardens.
+All of this is approximately an hour away by car from Jerusalem.

 Wear an old bathing suit

-The high salt concentration can also discolour your bathing suit, so don’t go to the Dead Sea wearing the expensive bikini you just received for your birthday.
+The high salt concentration in the Dead Sea can discolour your bathing suit, so don’t go wearing the expensive bikini you just received for your birthday.

 Do not shave before entering the water

-This is an important piece of advice to remember.
 Due to the high level of salt, any cuts or sensitive areas will sting like crazy in the water.
 So, lay down the razors a day before visiting and enjoy this experience in comfort.
 For any pre-existing cuts or wounds, wrap them in waterproof bandages.
-You can thank us after.
+You can thank us later.